Temporal trapping: a route to strong coupling and deterministic optical quantum computation: Dispersion Engineering and Experimental Prospects

 Having established that temporal trapping enables high-fidelity quantum gates with enhanced coupling rates, we now discuss the prospects for experimental realizations in presently available nanophotonics platforms.
 In realistic situations, photon loss is the primary decoherence channel for quantum gate operations, and to achieve high gate fidelity the nonlinear coupling rate $g$ has to be larger than the characteristic loss rate $\kappa$, which we define as the geometric mean of the FH and SH losses $\kappa = \sqrt{\kappa_a \kappa_{b}}$.
 This choice is motivated by analogy to the cooperativity $C \propto g^2/\kappa_\text{cavity}\gamma_\text{atom}$ in cavity QED systems \cite{CarmichaelBook}.

 For a ring resonator, the nonlinear coupling between the nominal CW modes is

-where we have used $r=v_\text{g}\sqrt{\hbar\omega_{b,0}\eta_0}$, group velocity $v_\text{g}$, SH frequency $\omega_{b,0}$, and normalized second-harmonic generation (SHG) efficiency $\eta_0$ with units $[\mathrm{power}^{-1}\cdot\mathrm{length}^{-2}]$.
+where we have used $r=v_\text{g}\sqrt{\hbar\omega_{b,0}\eta_0}$.
 The round-trip length of the resonator is given by $L=v_\text{g}T$, and a smaller $L$ enhances $g_\text{cw}$ via tighter modal confinement.
 While microring resonators with radius $\lesssim\SI{100}{\micro m}$ have been realized, bending losses make it challenging to significantly reduce the mode volume further, limiting $g_\text{cw}$ to the order of few megahertz.
-The same trade-off exists for whispering-gallery-mode resonators (WGMRs).
+The same limitation exists for whispering-gallery-mode resonators (WGMRs).
 While PhC cavities can realize much smaller wavelength-scale modal confinement and thus a stronger coupling, it is challenging to realize high-Q resonances spanning over an octave, which compromises the overall loss $\kappa$ and results in $g/\kappa$ similar in order of magnitude to ring resonators.

 In this context, our prescription allows us to circumvent this trade-off between the mode-volume and the loss: the temporal trap forms a smaller ``flying cavity'' inside a ring resonator, which confines the light further in the axial (temporal) dimension, so that nonlinear interactions between photons benefit from both small mode volume and low loss.
 Specifically, the nonlinear coupling of the temporally trapped pulses takes the form